We are able to assist you with all your Florida business and Corporate legal matters:

 C - Corporation: A Florida Corporation is formed upon the filing of its Articles of Incorporation with the Florida Division of Corporations.
 Once established, the Florida Corporation operates pursuant to the terms of its Bylaws.
 Basic elements: Subject to tax as a separate legal entity (double taxation); Dividends (distributions out of earnings and profits) are subject to tax at the shareholder level; Shareholders are not personally liable (unless they issue a guarantee) for corporate obligations; and Entity is managed and controlled by its officers and directors.

 S – Corporation: A Florida pass-through legal entity with no corporate level tax.
-Basic elements: Shareholders report and pay tax on their pro rata share of income, losses, deductions, etc.; Stock owners reduce their federal income tax bill by paying themselves a reasonable salary (subject to payroll taxes) and a dividend (distributed free of employment tax); May only have one class of stock; and less than 100 shareholders.
+Basic elements: Shareholders report and pay tax on their pro rata share of income, losses, deductions, etc.; Stock owners reduce their federal income tax bill by paying themselves a reasonable salary (subject to payroll taxes) and a dividend (distributed free of employment tax); May only have one (1) class of stock; less than 100 shareholders; and restrictions on ownership.

 Limited Liability Partnership ("LP"): Treated as a Florida legal entity while its income is taxable to its partners (General Partner and Limited Partners).
 General partners have unlimited joint and several liability for partnership obligations while a limited partner is liable only to the extent of his or her contributed capital and any agreement to contribute capital.